-Non-Profit Fundraising Strategies
+Fundraising Strategies for Nonprofits

 Example: Your organization's goal might be to clean up a local park.
 Cleaning up the park is the impact you want to have on the community.
 Once this goal has been established, you can assign a monetary amount to go along with it, by calculating how much money you need to accomplish that goal.
 When developing non-profit fundraising strategies in this way, it becomes easier to communicate with donors.
-They easily see what your organizations mission is, and how their donations will help you to accomplish it.
+They easily see what your organization's mission is, and how their donations will help you to accomplish it.
 This also promotes donor advocacy, which is vital to steady, secure funding.

 Once your vision is in place, you can start to build your fundraising strategy.
 Don't rely on just one source for all your funding; instead, diversify your funding sources.
 This reduces risks, and increases the chance that you will be able to secure the funds you need.
 If possible, organizing multiple fundraising events can further this diversification.
 It gives donors and prospects to donate multiple times throughout the year, and allows you to create more awareness around your mission.

-While raising funds is important, non-profit organizations often have other needs as well.
+While raising funds is always important, non-profit organizations often have other needs as well.
 For example, volunteer labor might be needed to help organize an event.
 A key in successful non-profit fundraising strategies is to identify all of your organization's needs, and then develop programs that help to fill these needs.
 Give donors the chance to assist your organization in ways outside of donations.
-This could be volunteering with your mission, at events, or even donating supplies or other items.
+This could be volunteering with your mission, at events, or even donating supplies or other in-kind contributions.

 - What about your database?
 Perhaps you don't have a lot of volunteers to help out at a fundraising event, but if you have a huge database of previous donors and potential supporters.
-Maybe an online donation drive is the right answer for you?
-You can easily send an email message to your database where you invite them to click to your donation website and make an online donation.
+Maybe an online donation drive is the right answer for your organization?
+You can easily send an email message to your database where you invite them to click to your donations website and make an online donation.
 It makes it really easy for donors to give back without having to obligate much time or energy by attending an event.

 - How can you leverage your resources?
 Perhaps you have a large board of directors, volunteers, donors groups, etc. On the other hand, you might be a small nonprofit with only a few very dedicated supporters.
 Regardless, tap into those who do support you and see how they can help.
 Not just by making a donation, what else can they do?
 Can their business match their donation?
 Can they host a small coffee group to introduce your organization to their friends and neighbors?
 Can board members send fundraising notes to their rolodexes?
 Can individuals post announcements in their social channels?

 - Is your fundraiser scalable?
 If you find a fundraiser that works, why reinvent the wheel?
 Try to find a successful fundraiser that can be planned once and then used over and over again.
 This will help you save valuable time and resources, and provide an expectation for your supporters.
 As time goes on, people may end up coming to you to offer their time and support rather than you seeking their help.
 Business sponsors and donors may end up budgeting for your fundraiser well in advance if it's something they can plan on year after year.
 Chairty golf tournaments make great signature events.

 - What tools do you have to accomplish your goals?
 This is an important question.
 How do you intend to execute your fundraiser?
-Fundraising software for nonprofits can be extremely helpful, especially if you are low on resources.
+Our Fundraising software for nonprofits can be extremely helpful, especially if you are low on resources.
 The easy-to-use tools take a lot of the legwork off your administrators, while simplifying the process for your constituents.
 Participants can easily register for events, donors simply click a button to make an online donations, event details are seamlessly updated and shared via a fundraising website, and communications are automatically pushed out to your supporters.
 In addition, numerous reports can be generated to help with tracking progress, database management, and evaluating the success of your campaign.